 Windscreen Wipers

-This may seem obvious, but sometimes people do forget to use their windscreen wipers in the rain.
-If there are any scraping noises or your wipers are leaving streaks after use, you should replace them.
+This may seem obvious, but sometimes, people forget to use their windscreen wipers in the rain.
+If there are any scraping noises or your wipers leave streaks after use, you should replace them.

 Listen for Weather Updates

-If you’re planning a journey that involves driving in the rain, you should check the weather updates to best prepare for any scenario.
-They will update you if the weather gets even more extreme, and if they do so, you should not travel unless critical.
+If you’re planning a journey involving driving in the rain, you should check the weather updates to prepare for any scenario.
+They will update you if the weather gets even more extreme, and if they do so, you should not travel unless it is critical.

 Distance Between Cars